CogTool-Modern/cogtool-1/docs/help/02-getting-started.md

 ---
-title: Getting started with cogtool
+title: Getting started with CogTool
 date: 2012-05-23T03:04:25+00:00
 layout: app_help
 ---
-## Chapter 2: Getting started with cogtool
+## Chapter 2: Getting started with CogTool

 ### Downloading CogTool

 The latest public release of CogTool is available from the CogTool Project's website on the download page (http://cogtool.hcii.cs.cmu.edu/use-today/download-cogtool).

 CogTool is available for Windows XP/Vista and Mac OS X versions 10.4.8 and later.